 With 52 total voter submissions, our 2018 market research results indicate an interesting but not too surprising change in market trends.
 In 2017, the Memorabilia category came out on top with Prospecting falling right behind it.
 This year, Prospecting takes the lead with 1990s Inserts coming in second.
 Let’s take a closer look at the results.

 4.7% of responses.
 As discussed in another blog post, the Junk Wax Era is generally considered to be between 1986 and 1993.
-While the print runs make much of this stuff hold very little value, collectors still enjoy cards like 1986 Jose Canseco RCs, 1987 Greg Maddux RCs, and 1989 Ken Griffey Jr. RCs.
-These are key rookie cards and they can be had for very little.
+While the print runs make much of this stuff hold very little value, collectors still enjoy rookie cards of guys like Jose Canseco, Greg Maddux, and Ken Griffey Jr. These are key rookie cards and they can be had for very little.
 Aside from that, the designs are nothing short of classic.
 With the tire track border on 1987 Donruss, the wood finish design on 1987 Topps, and the solid white card stock on 1989 Upper Deck, many designs from the Junk Wax Era have been used and reused in the hobby over the years.
 With the increasing possibility of Roid Era players achieving Hall of Fame status, many of their rookie cards, all of which are from the Junk Wax Era, are drawing more attention.
 This is particularly the case with high grade examples.

 To see what’s currently on eBay from the Junk Wax Era, click here.